RuisSoftware/FiveM-Resources-2024/README.md

 ### Known bugs
 - If you enable cash in inventory: players can turn money into black money from inventory to glovebox or trunk.
+- Motels/Property inventory data is synchronizing between your owned properties.

 ## Language support
 Currently, only Dutch, English and French is supported.
 If you want to translate it then feel free to pull a request!